kristersz/TypeSync/README.md

 In case interactions with MSBuildWorkspace are failing, you need to do the following:
 * Add the Microsoft.Build and Microsoft.Build.Tasks.Core packages from NuGet to TypeSync console app project.
-* Add the MSBuild assembly binding redirects to TypeSync console app.config
+* Add the MSBuild assembly binding redirects to TypeSync console app.config.

-In case you only got VS 2015
+In case of VS 2015:
 ```xml
 <?xml version ="1.0"?>
 <configuration>